-The U.S. government employs tens of thousands of foreign employees in countries where it operates—at foreign service establishments including U.S. embassies or consulates, military bases, and offices of organizations such as the Peace Corps or the U.S. Agency for International Development.
+The U.S. government employs tens of thousands of foreign employees in countries where it operates—at foreign service establishments including U.S. embassies or consulates, military bases, and offices of organizations such as the Peace Corps or the U.S. Agency for International Development (USAID).

-These foreign employees of the U.S. government abroad, including so-called "foreign-service nationals" (citizens of host countries) and "third-country nationals" (noncitizen residents of host countries), can serve in a variety of nondiplomatic and nonsensitive (but still very important) roles.
+These foreign employees of the U.S. government abroad, including so-called "foreign-service nationals" (citizens of host countries) and "third-country nationals" (noncitizen residents of host countries), can serve in a variety of nondiplomatic and non-sensitive (but still important) roles.
 These might include embassy security guards, translators, procurement specialists, or even political advisers.
-In addition, they may include local individual private contractors who are hired and paid directly by the U.S. government, but not individuals who are hired or paid through contractors.
+In addition, they might include local individual private contractors who are hired and paid directly by the U.S. government, but not people who are hired or paid through contractors.

 "Principal officer" means an ambassador, consul, or other head of a U.S. government agency's field office abroad.

-"Honorably retired" means an employee who was not fired (or did not resign when he or she would have been fired).
+"Honorably retired" means an employee who was not fired (or did not resign to avoid being fired).
 If you were laid off due to general reductions in personnel size, you would still be considered an "honorably retired" employee.

 "Faithful service" is more difficult to define.
-It does not necessarily exclude employees who got in trouble with their employers.
-What it means exactly is for the principal officer to judge, based on discretion applied case by case.
+It does not necessarily exclude employees who got into trouble with their employers.
+What it means exactly is for the principal officer to judge, based on discretion in that individual case.